 6. Click Build VM.

-- Restrict RDP connections only to my IP: Selecting this option will block any attempt to access the cloud VM from any IP other than your own.
+7. Optionally, you can choose to Restrict RDP connections only to my IP.
+Selecting this option will block any attempt to access the cloud VM from any IP other than your own.

 6. Click Mount and Start VM.
 The VM status will update to allow access (Figure 5).

 Hybrid virtualizations are bridged to the local LAN through the Datto device, and use a VPN to connect the two networks.
 Since the IP of the virtualized server will show as coming from the internal network, exceptions on the router/firewall must be in place to allow mail to properly relay to the next hop.
-This can be done by adding port forwards outbound, and allowing the appropriate relay server access to the server inbound.
-Once this is done, ensure the Microsoft Transport Service (MSExchangeTransport) is running, then restart the service.
-You can find more information on this service from this Microsoft Technet article.
+You can do this by adding port forwarding outbound, and allowing the appropriate relay server access to the server inbound.
+Once this is done, ensure the Microsoft Transport Service (MSExchangeTransport) is running, and then restart the service.
+You can find more information about this service from this Microsoft Technet article (external link).

-After this is done, A test email should now run through the server and emails should send/receive properly.
+After configuring networking, send a test email through the server to confirm that emails can send and receive properly.
 If this does not work, there may be a different underlying issue.

-Cloud virtualizations not bridged to the local LAN require port forwards on our server in order to allow SMTP(port 25) traffic inbound/outbound.
-See this article for assistance.
+Cloud virtualizations not bridged to the local LAN require port forwarding on Datto's servers to allow SMTP (Port 25) traffic inbound and outbound.
+See this article for further information.

-Once the port forwarding is set up, port 25 will be accessible via the public IP provided in the web UI, above your virtualization.
-The DNS records must then be updated to reflect these changes.
-If another server provides mail services, the changes must be made on that server.
+After forwarding has been configured, Port 25 will be accessible via the public IP address shown in the GUI.
+Your DNS records will need to be updated to reflect these changes.
+If another server provides mail services, you must make the changes on that server.